SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs

 \section{Oak Private Information Retrieval}

 In this section, we evaluate \FrameWorkName on \emph{Oak}~\cite{oak,oakSLSAblog} private information retrieval (PIR).
-Google developed Project Oak as a software platform for constructing distributed systems with built-in transparency and guarantees of confidentiality and integrity.
+Project Oak is a software platform developed by Google for constructing distributed systems with built-in transparency and guarantees of confidentiality and integrity.
 It provides core components for developing enclave applications and supports remote attestation.
 Oak includes an untrusted launcher on the host and uses a Wasm runtime to execute Wasm enclave applications within a CVM.
 The launcher handles requests using gRPC, providing end-to-end encryption for data in transit.
 This architecture supports PIR for in-memory key-value lookups, enabling sensitive data queries while preserving the confidentiality of data and queries.

 PIR generally allows a client to retrieve an element from a (typically public) database, without revealing the accessed element to the server that hosts the database.
-Cryptographic solutions to PIR have existed for a long time~\cite{chor1998private}, but even the most efficient constructions fundamentally require the server to scan the entire database to answer a query, which limits the scalability.
+Cryptographic solutions to PIR are well-established~\cite{chor1998private}, but even the most efficient constructions fundamentally require the server to scan the entire database to answer a query, which limits the scalability.
 To overcome these issues, many solutions~\cite{oak,signal-blog,mokhtar2017x} instead use a TEE with the goal of protecting the queried index from the server.